 The Police Department is responsible for law enforcement and crime prevention within the City of Carmel-by-the-Sea.

-Through the provision of professional law enforcement services, CPD strives to maintain a high quality of life for all by supporting the rights of citizens and visitors to live in peace and safety.
+Through the provision of professional law enforcement services, the Carmel Police Department strives to maintain a high quality of life for all by supporting the rights of citizens and visitors to live in peace and safety.

 Below are the answers to some common questions and requests:

 I got a ticket.
 How do I take care of it?